-- We recommend that the FMO promote a risk-based approach to monitoring, verification and audit, and provide trainings to NFPs and POs on how to adopt it and use this at country and programme level.
-We understand risk-based approach as a formal process leading to establishing risk level of each project or programme, based on predefined scales, and adjusting to monitoring, verification and audit measures to that level (our detailed understanding of risk-based approach is provided in Recommendations section at the end of this report).
-This approach would allow the NFPs (if they use a risk-based approach for programmes) and POs (if they use a risk-based approach for projects) to focus their effort on high-risk programmes/projects and limit the burden related to monitoring, verification and audits on low-risk ones. - Given the limited stakeholders' experience with the risk-based approaches, we recommend that the FMO develop risk measurement tools and methodology, which could be adjusted to national context, to facilitate this process.
+- We recommend that the FMO promote a risk-based approach to monitoring, verification, and audit, and provide training to NFPs and POs on how to use this approach at country and programme level.
+A risk-based approach is a formal process leading to the establishment of the risk level of each project or programme, based on predefined scales.
+The approach facilitates the tailoring of monitoring, verification and audit measures to the level of identified risk (a more detailed description of a risk-based approach is provided in the Recommendations section at the end of this report).
+A risk-based approach would allow NFPs and POs to focus their efforts on high-risk programmes/projects rather than the monitoring, verification and audit of low-risk ones. - Given stakeholders' limited experience with risk-based approaches, we recommend that the FMO develop risk measurement tools and a methodology, which could be adjusted to the national context, to facilitate this process.